-With the holidays quickly approaching, I’d like to build on last week's blog about having money conversations with your family.
-As you read last week, talking to your family about money is important for the mental health of your family, and establishing good financial habits for your children.
+With the holidays quickly approaching, I’d like to build on last week's blog post about having money conversations with your family.
+As you read last week, talking to your family about money is important for the financial well-being of your family, the mental health of your family, and establishing good financial habits for your children..

 During the holidays it’s important to establish healthy expectations when it comes to giving and receiving Christmas gifts.
 All too often I hear people talking about having to work extra to afford all the gifts for the family.
 Let me gently remind you at this time that you DO NOT need to go into debt in order to make Christmas magical.

 I will not go into a lecture about how commercial Christmas and the holiday season has become.
-But if you turn on the TV, chances are you are going to catch a car commercial telling you to “make this a December to Remember”.
+If you turn on the TV though, chances are you are going to catch a car commercial telling you to “make this a December to Remember”.
 These commercials always make me laugh, because I know that a good majority of our population has no business going out and buying someone a brand new car as a present.
-These commercials add to the misguided financial habit to “keep up with the Jones”.
+These commercials add to the misguided financial habit to “keeping up with the Joneses”.

 Memories are not financial.
-Memories are set ad triggered through feelings and emotions.
+Memories are set and triggered through feelings and emotions.
 Please do not put undue stress on yourself by trying to make expensive purchases this holiday season.

 What is your most magical holiday memory?

 My second favorite memory is watching my parents work so hard to purchase two original Cabbage Patch dolls for my sister and me.
-Of course, we were not supposed to know or see them (apparently Santa had contracted out my parents to procure his gifts that year).
-The memory of mom calling around and then waiting in line at Toy-R-Us really made me appreciate getting my beloved Carey doll.
-At that age, I didn’t fully understand or recognize my appreciation of the effort they put in, but that adorable bald baby doll went everywhere with me.
+Of course, we were not supposed to know or see them (apparently Santa had contracted out my parents to procure his gifts that year) but we found out somehow.
+The memory of my mom calling around and then waiting in line at Toys-R-Us really made me appreciate getting my beloved Carey doll.
+At that age, I didn’t fully understand, recognize, or appreciation of the effort they put in, but that adorable bald baby doll went everywhere with me.